-^{4.4.1} This SA of the Publication Draft Local Plan was undertaken by Wood on behalf of Northumberland County Council in the Autumn and Winter 2018.
+This SA of the Draft Local Plan was undertaken by Wood on behalf of Northumberland County Council in the Spring of 2019.

 4.5 Difficulties Encountered in Undertaking the Appraisal

 The SEA Directive requires the identification of any difficulties (such as technical deficiencies or lack of knowledge) encountered during the appraisal process.
 These uncertainties and assumptions are detailed in the appraisal matrices.
 Those uncertainties and assumptions common across the appraisal are outlined below.